drdh/drdh-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Reinforcement Learning
   - Robot Design
   - Large Language Models
-  - Embodied AI
-  - Reinforcement Learning
   - Multi-Agent
+  - Diffusion Models
+  # - Embodied AI
-  - Modular RL
+  # - Modular RL

 # Education to show in About widget